mduu/approvalTestsWithLiveTesting/README.md

 ## Assumption

-I guess the problem is with ApprovalTest .Net together with VS Live-Testing and maybe XUnit.
+I guess the problem is with ApprovalTest.Net together with VS Live-Testing, Async and maybe XUnit.
 It looks like the test gets copied into a temporary directory but not the approved files.
 This also happens if one marks the approved file for "always copy".

+**Important:** It seems to happen only for async tests!